KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 PIE: \*bʰerǵʰ- "be high, hill" (IEW: 140f.)
 COGN: Av. _bərəz_-, OHG _berg_
 SEE: [\*brigā "might, power"](#brigo)
 ETYM: The Celtic forms can be derived from the zero-grade of the PIE root \*bʰerǵʰ-, and the observed vowel alternations point to a PIE root noun (nom.sg. \*bʰērǵʰs, gen.sg. \*bʰrǵʰos, acc.sg. \*bʰerǵʰm).
 Celtic generalized the stem of the oblique cases, hence the paradigm PCelt. nom.sg. \*brig-s, gen. \*brig-os.
 The root noun is preserved in OIr. _brí_, while the Brit. and Gaul. forms point to a derivative \*brigā.
+OIr. _Brigid_ "_dea poetarum_" (Cormac), OW _brennhin_, _brennin_, MW _brenhin_ "king" are from the same root; they presuppose \*brigantī (= Skt. _bṛhatī_- "the high one", an epithet of _Uṣas_), and \*brigantīnos, respectively.
+The original meaning would be "the exalted one".
+The latter word is attested in Gaul. as _birikantin_ on a coin sometimes falsely attributed to Celtiberian, because it is written in Iberian script.
+However, it is discovered in Southern France, so it is presumably Gaulish (MLH V.1: XII).
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="brigantino">\*brigantīno- "chief" (n)</a>
 SEE: [\*brigo/ā "might, power"](#brigo)
 REF: [EDPC]

-### <a id="brigo">\*brigo/ā "might, power" (n)</a>
+### <a id="brigo">\*brīgo/ā "might, power" (n)</a>
-GOID: OIr. _brig_ [ā f]
+GOID: OIr. _bríg_ [ā f]
 W: MW _bri_ [m] "prestige, authority"
 BRET: MBret. _bry_ "respect"
 CO: Co. _bry_ "respect, honor"
 SEE: [\*brig- "hill"](#brig)
 ETYM: Note that the genders of W and Goidelic do not match.
-Maybe we should reconstruct a PCelt. root noun \*brig-s, gen. \*brig-os "top, peak, authority", from the same root as \*brig- "hill".
-In any case, reflexes of \*brig-­ and \*brigā influenced each other in the individual languages.
-OIr. _Brigid_ "dea poetarum" (Cormac), OW _brennhin, brennin_, MW _brenhin_ "king" are from the same root; they presuppose \*brigantī (= Skt. _bṛhatī_- "the high one", an epithet of Uṣas), and \*brigantīnos, respectively.
-The latter word is attested in Gaul. as _birikantin_ on a coin sometimes falsely attributed to Celtiberian, because it is written in Iberian script.
-However, it is discovered in Southern France, so it is presumably Gaulish (MLH V.l: XII).
+The connection with \*brig- "hill" is improbable, because of the long \*-ī- in this word.
+The etymology relating PCelt. \*brīgV- and Gr. _bri͂thos_ "weight", Latv. _grins_ "angry" < \*gʷriH-g-(IEW 477) is very tentative and semantically quite implausible.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="brikko">\*brikko- "speckled" (adj)</a>
 GOID: OIr. _brecc_ [o]